Many of you may worry right now about their loved ones, their business, the future and about how the COVID-19 is going to impact the world.

 However, worrying can lead to thoughts of imagining the worst-case scenarios and in turn, leave us feeling anxious and exhausted.

-a) Problems that need solutions right now and we can implement a plan to solve the problem.
+a) Problems that need solutions right now and you can implement a plan to solve the problem.

 It’s really important to know this and my first worksheet below will help you identify which type of worrying you are doing, and how you might address the worry.